Title Insurance

 Closing Escrow

 To finalize the sale of your new Southwest Florida home, a neutral third party (the title insurance company or real estate attorney) is engaged to assure the transaction will close properly and that title passes legally to you, the new homeowner.
 The title or closing company insures the lender, if you have a mortgage, holds the earnest money deposits, pro-rates taxes, HOA/Condominium assessments, completes the required forms, and obtains the release documents for any seller loans or liens that need to be paid off with the transaction.
 They are also responsible for creating a "Warranty Deed" to assure you clear title to your property before the purchase price is fully paid.
-Once the transaction has "closed" they will record all the necessary documents in the county where your new home is located.
+Once the transaction has "closed," they will record all the necessary documents in the county where your new home is located.

 The documentation the title or closing company collects includes: